Call us now:

 - Compliance with the quota requirement: at least four Thai employees for each foreign worker;

-- A salary in line with the minimum wage set by the immigration authorities: generally at least THB 50,000 per month for European nationals;
+- A salary in line with the minimum wage set by immigration authorities: generally at least THB 50,000 per month for European nationals;

 - Proof of an employment contract, diplomas or experience;